We are proud of the:

 - How can I control the movement of objects?

 Sharing the Planet

-Humans and animals make their homes depending on their needs and environment.
+Living things make their homes depending on their needs & environment.

 - What are some different types of homes?